Robert Manning (engineer)

+Biography

-Manning was born in Normandy, France, the son of a soldier who had fought the previous year at the Battle of Waterloo.
+Manning was born on 22 October 1816, in Normandy, the son of a soldier who had fought the previous year at the Battle of Waterloo.
 In 1826 he moved to Waterford, Ireland and in time worked as an accountant.

 In 1846, during the year of the great famine, Manning was recruited into the Arterial Drainage Division of the Irish Office of Public Works.
 After working as a draughtsman for a while, he was appointed an assistant engineer to Samuel Roberts later that year.
 In 1848, he became district engineer, a position he held until 1855.
 As a district engineer, he read "Traité d'Hydraulique" by d'Aubisson des Voissons, after which he developed a great interest in hydraulics.

 From 1855 to 1869, Manning was employed by the Marquis of Downshire, while he supervised the construction of the Dundrum Bay Harbour in Ireland and designed a water supply system for Belfast.
 After the Marquis’ death in 1869, Manning returned to the Irish Office of Public Works as assistant to the chief engineer.
 He became chief engineer himself in 1874, a position he held it until his retirement in 1891.
-In 1866 he was awarded the Telford Medal by the Institution of Civil Engineers for his paper "On… the flow of water off the ground in the Woodburn District near Carrickfergus".
+In 1866, he was awarded the Telford Medal by the Institution of Civil Engineers for his paper "On… the flow of water off the ground in the Woodburn District near Carrickfergus".

-He died at his Dublin home on 9 December 1897 and was buried at Mount Jerome Cemetery.
+He died at his Dublin home on 9 December 1897, aged 81, and was buried at Mount Jerome Cemetery.
 He had married his second cousin Susanna Gibson in 1848, by whom he had seven surviving children, one of whom, William Manning, was also an engineer.
-His second daughter was the painter Mary Ruth Manning (1853-1930).
+His second daughter was the painter Mary Ruth Manning (1853–1930).